gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 We now have a method for generating candidate lineups that are theoretically rowable, but as discussed earlier, we'd really like the lineups to adhere to our constraints and be fast, safe, and fun.
 If you read the title of this post, you can guess what's coming next.

 We're going to solve this with a genetic algorithm.
 The basic idea is to maintain a "population" of candidate lineups.
 In the world of genetic algorithms, each lineup would be called an "agent" or "individual".
-We'll define a function that can measure the "fitness" of each lineup, select the fittest individuals to be parents in the next generation of the population, and repeat this process until the fitness of lineups stops improving.
+We'll construct a function that measures the "fitness" of each lineup, select only the fittest individuals to persist into the next generation of the population, and repeat this process until the fitness of lineups stops improving.

 > As a brief implementation detail, we initialize our population of lineups by randomly selecting a viable partition and then randomly shuffling the rowers across the boats.

 ### Fitness function

 The fitness function should really be the first thing we define when writing a genetic algorithm.
 Unfortunately the fitness function for this application is really only understandable with some deeper background on rowing.
 For that reason, I recommend skipping over this section, which I have relocated to the <a href="#fitness-function-for-real">bottom of the post</a>.
-For now, the important thing to know is that we can take a candidate lineup and compute a scalar value representing how good it is.
+For now, the important thing to know is that we can take a candidate lineup and compute a scalar value representing how preferable it is.

 ### Mutation & crossover

+How does each generation create "offspring" lineups?
 A standard practice in genetic algorithms is to apply mutation and crossover to the selected parents to produce a new generation of individuals.

 In our rowing scenario, crossover isn't trivial because two lineups could have different numbers and sizes of boats.
 It will be left as an exercise for the reader.
 We'll see that mutation is sufficient to increase diversity and give selection something to act on over many generations.
 Let's define mutation as simply swapping the seats of two rowers.

 ```python
 import random